-Date Adopted: Adopted by Board on November 22, 2010, and effective on December 10, 2010 by majority
+Date Adopted: Adopted by Board on November 22, 2010, and effective on December 10, 2010 by majority vote of Classified Staff.
+Last Revised: June 15, 2023

 8.14- CLASSIFIED PERSONNEL REIMBURSEMENT OF TRAVEL EXPENSES

 Employees shall be reimbursed for personal and/or travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the Superintendent, principal (or other immediate supervision with the authority to make school approvals), or the appropriate designee of the Superintendent and that the employee's attendance/travel was at the request of the district.